 I got fired up about early retirement after spending six years paying off $40,000 of student debt.
 The experience left me exhausted and disenchanted with the traditional vision of the American dream—graduate, work till 65, retire.

 Instead, I ruthlessly cut costs—selling my house and motorcycle, swapping my car for a bicycle and moving to a cheaper place with roommates in Seattle.
 My expenses went way down, and my savings shot up to more than $5,000 per month.
 In 2004, I met my wife, Winnie, who was on board with my frugal ways.
 Together, we began funneling our savings into index funds.

-By 2010, we were saving roughly 90 percent of our $135,000 income, and living off the interest and dividend income from our investments.
+By 2010, we were well on our way to saving a million dollars.
+We were putting away roughly 90 percent of our $135,000 income, and living off the interest and dividend income from our investments.
 That gave Winnie the freedom to leave her program manager job.
 With seven figures in the bank—and plans to spend less than 4 percent per year—I retired from my job as a hardware architect three years later.